splanck/vc/README.md

 vc -c -o out.o source.c
 ```

+When `-c` is given more than once source file may be listed.
+An object
+file named after each input (e.g. `foo.o`) will be produced in the
+current directory.

 To print the generated assembly to stdout instead of creating a file,
 pass `--dump-asm`: